moonexpr/cttb-ansible/roles/ldap-server/README.md

 SSL steps still need to be done manually:

 # OVERVIEW
-This role contains code to setup an ldap server
+This role contains code to setup an ldap server.

+An example to run it:
+   utils/ar asus-test ldap-server --diff -e 'ldap_admin_password=amituofo'